 What will meals look like for campers and staff?

 Meals will take place in cabin groups both inside and outside to limit gatherings in the lodge.
+Meals will be served by staff and confined to cabin groups.

 Anything we missed?
 Email us at firstname.lastname@example.org.